-- This requirement shall not apply to assembly occupancies in College classrooms where used for nonpublic events.
-That is an academic class session (students only) or team practices that are for the teams only.
+- This requirement shall not apply to assembly occupancies in College classrooms where used for nonpublic events (example: an academic class session with students only, or team practices that are for the teams only).

 Anyone approved by the College may take the training and be certified.
 The approval may come from the Department of Public Safety, EH&S or any Department Manager/Chair.
 Records of certified crowd managers will be retained by EHS and maintained in the College training database.

 Employees or attendants of assembly occupancies shall be instructed in the proper use of portable fire extinguishers and other manual fire suppression equipment where provided.

 The certification would be valid for a period of three (3) years.
-The individual would then have to retake the training and written exam to recertify.
+The individual would then have to take refresher training and a written exam to recertify.

 The crowd manager or other approved individual shall inspect the means of egress to ensure it is maintained free of obstructions, and correct any deficiencies found, prior to each opening of the building to the public for the event.

-The crowd manager or other approved individual shall prepare and maintain records of the date and time of each inspection on approved forms (by the AHJ), listing any deficiencies found and actions taken to correct them.
-These forms will be returned to the Department of Public Safety at the conclusion of the event.
+The crowd manager or other approved individual shall prepare and maintain records of the date and time of each inspection using the Middlebury College Pre-Event Inspection Report, listing any deficiencies found and actions taken to correct them.
+These forms will be returned to the Environmental Health and Safety Office at the conclusion of the event.